Building a Democratic Candidate

 All the pearl clutching…all of the slicing and dicing of the last election results…all the residual anger at Biden—all that doesn’t matter.
 It’s moving us further away from progress.
 Trump didn’t win on an issue or a deft campaign slogan or a bloated financial war chest (Kamala’s was bigger).

-You can crystallize his victory by looking at one central fact: he won in a landslide among people who pay little or no attention to politics (and for that matter, to most of the news).
-What this sector hears is second hand—what someone at the bar or hairdressers mentioned.
+You can crystallize his victory by looking at a single fact: he won in a landslide among people who pay little or no attention to politics (and for that matter, to most of the news).
+What this non-invooved sector hears is second hand—what someone at the bar or hairdressers mentioned.
 For Trump, ignorance truly was bliss.

-But still, that leaves the hanging question: why did he win?
+But still, that doesn’t fully answer the question: why did he win?

 f Democrats ever want to win again—whether control of the either the White House or Congress—they’re going to have to swallow one hard truth.